We understand the specialized markets in which you operate and provide tailored solutions to meet your unique business needs.

 By reviewing the assessed value of a property and conducting an analysis of the assessed value of other comparable properties, you can ensure your property is equitably assessed.
 And that you are not paying more taxes than other comparable properties.

-With the 2020 assessments now available, the deadline to appeal is January 31, 2020.
+With the 2021 assessments becoming available January 1, 2021, the deadline to appeal is January 31, 2021.
 That leaves you less than a month to prepare and submit a formal appeal if you disagree with the assessment.

 Property tax assessment reviews can be quite complex.
 To ensure you get the most accurate assessment, confer with a property tax specialist.
 They will conduct an in-depth review for each property at multiple times throughout the year to ensure you are being assessed fairly.